Remiscan/colori/README.md

 I mostly wrote it with my own needs in mind, but if you think there's something for you here, have fun with it!

+## Features

+- **color conversion**: supported CSS formats are RGB (hexadecimal or functional), HSL, HWB, LAB, LCH, OKLAB, OKLCH and the color() function.
+Convert any color from any of these formats to any other with ease.
+- **color blending**: overlay multiple colors over each other and compute the resulting visible color with alpha blending.
+Colors can also be *un*blended.
+- **contrast computing**: calculate the contrast between two colors.
+Automatically modify a color to improve its contrast with another.
+- **gradients**: create beautiful gradients in any supported color space, avoiding the *desaturated zone* of native CSS gradients.
+- **and more**: clamp a color to a color space, compute the distance between two colors...

+[Check out the wiki](https://github.com/Remiscan/colori/wiki) to discover all of **colori**'s capabilities!

 ## How to use

 ### JavaScript